ronaldo0010/Mitigating-SYN-Flood/README.md

 ### SYN-Cookie
 * Secured with a cryptographic hash bound to the flow.
-* expects a appropriate final segment of TCP handshake.
+* expects an appropriate final segment of TCP handshake.
-* On Completetion connection is forwarded to the aplication.
+* On Completion connection is forwarded to the application.

 ![text here](assets/SYN-cookie.png)

 Fig. above shows SYN-Cookie message exchange strategy.

 ### SYN-Authentication
-* Whitelists the client or client's subnet on completetion.
+* Whitelists the client or client's subnet on completion.
 * Accepts future connections from source or subnet.
 * Can be combined with a cryptographic hash.